This article includes links to our travel partners at Tripadvisor, where you can read traveller reviews, book tours and plan your visit to Munich.

 The Ancient Bavarian Town of Freising

-- Time Required: Freising can be explored in as much time as you have – but we would recommend a minimum of two hours plus travel time.
+• Time Required: Freising can be explored in as much time as you have – but we recommend a minimum of two hours plus travel time.

 Hofbrauhaus

-Step into history in Munich’s oldest beer hall – and perhaps the world’s most famous.
-At 400 years old, you’ll be joining a long line of beer drinkers who have sought refuge and comfort within these walls.
+Step into history in Munich’s oldest beer hall – perhaps the world’s most famous.
+At 400 years old, you’ll join a long line of beer drinkers seeking refuge and comfort within these walls.
 Try out the local brew and sample a few Bavarian dishes as traditional live music plays in the background.
-It’s Bavarian culture at its finest – and it opens at 9:00 AM!
+It’s Bavarian culture at its finest and opens at 9:00 AM!

-- Time Required: Though a pint might take only a half hour – an hour and a half gives you plenty of time to explore this institution and all the flavours inside.
-This is also a good sight to couple with other nearby destinations.
+• Time Required: Though a pint might take only a half hour – an hour and a half gives you plenty of time to explore this institution and all the flavours.
+This is also an excellent sight to couple with other nearby destinations.

 Gärtnerplatz

-Germany is quickly developing a reputation for being extremely hip and artistically inclined.
+Germany is quickly developing a reputation for being extraordinarily hip and artistically inclined.
 Though Berlin first set the trend, districts like Gärtnerplatz are quickly bringing this culture to Munich.
 Spend a few hours walking through this eclectic quarter, checking out the cutting-edge fashion and fine art that lines the streets.
-Stop for a snack at a trendy café for some excellent people-watching as well.
+Stop for a snack at a trendy café for some excellent people-watching.

-- Time Required: Anywhere from 2 hours and above should be plenty of time for a good look around.
-Consider coupling a visit here with other sights in Munich if you have more time.
+• Time Required: Anywhere from two hours and above should be plenty of time for a good look around.
+Consider combining a visit with other sights in Munich if you have more time.

 Visit the Kunstareal (art area)

-- Time Required: Visitors could spend weeks exploring the full collection of art housed in this region.
-Depending on your level of enthusiasm, we would recommend anywhere from 1 – 4 hours to explore.
+• Time Required: Visitors could spend weeks exploring the entire collection of art housed in this region.
+Depending on your enthusiasm level, we recommend exploring anywhere from one to four hours.

-Offset the stale airplane air with a walk through one of Europe’s largest city parks – the English Garden.
-Coming in at a total area greater than both Hyde Park and Central Park, this natural refuge is a favourite with locals and visitors alike.
+Offset the stale airplane air by walking through one of Europe’s largest city parks – the English Garden.
+Coming in at a total area greater than Hyde Park and Central Park, this natural refuge is a favourite with locals and visitors alike.
 Walk the winding paths until you get to the central lake – best enjoyed with a beer from the nearby beer garden.
 Other noteworthy sights include the Japanese gardens, the Chinese Tower and the summertime nude sun tanners (it’s legal!).

-- How to Get There: Check out this Google Map for details on private and public transit options, and the associated time required.
+• How to Get There: Check out this Google Map for details on private and public transit options and the required time.

 Airport Transportation

-MUC is located a reasonable distance from the city center, with travel times to and from ranging from 30 minutes to an hour+ depending on traffic.
-Several public and private transit options are available for a range in both price and time.
+MUC is located a reasonable distance from the city center, with travel times to and from ranging from 30 minutes to over an hour, depending on traffic.
+Several public and private transit options are available.

 Public transit options include: